-Dr Erin Sanders-McDonagh holds a double honours degree in politics and literature from the College of William and Mary (Virginia, USA), an MSc in Gender, Sexuality and Culture (University of London), as well as an MA in Research Methods and a PhD in Sociology (both awarded by the University of Nottingham).
+Dr Erin Sanders-McDonagh graduated from the College of William and Mary (Virginia, USA) with a double BA in literature and politics.
+She has an MA in 20th Century Literature from Goldsmiths (University of London), an MSc in Gender, Sexuality and Culture from Birkbeck (University of London), as well as an MA in Research Methods and a PhD in Sociology (both awarded by the University of Nottingham).

 Research Council Funding: